 According to the U.S Supreme Court, two separate products or service should not only be viewed based on the functional relation between them but also on the character of demand they both exhibit.
 Separate products tied together can also be viewed in the aspect of whether customers want to purchase them separately or not.

-Despite the criticisms and legal challenges leveled against tying arrangement, there are still come basis or grounds of its defence and justifications for its practises.
+Despite the criticisms and legal challenges leveled against tying arrangement, there are still come basis or grounds of its defense and justifications for its practices.
 Certain tying arrangements are perceived justifiable.
-Although, there has been a ‘per se’ illegal ruling against tying arrangement, the Supreme Court still remains attentive to a defendant’s justification of a tying arrangement.
-For instance, a claim or defence that predicates on legal bundling by the seller can lead to justification, because bundling of products or services can help reduce cost and enhance an improved distribution.
+Although, there has been a per se illegal ruling against tying arrangement, the Supreme Court still remains attentive to a defendants justification of a tying arrangement.
+For instance, a claim or defense that predicates on legal bundling by the seller can lead to justification, because bundling of products or services can help reduce cost and enhance an improved distribution.